Clarkson-Applied-Data-Science/2024_ia651_RAGHU-_SAI_NATH_REDDY/README.md

 # Conclusion
 * The analysis aimed to understand the impact of various factors on performance.
 Factors such as age, gender, mobile phone usage patterns, health conditions, and study habits were considered.

 * Preliminary findings suggest that several factors contribute to performance impact.
 These include mobile phone activities, daily usage, health conditions, and symptoms.
-However, a more in-depth analysis, including statistical tests and potentially advanced modeling techniques, is required to establish definitive causal relationships.